Please note: This course has been changed to an AAQ (Alternative Academic Qualification. The course specification was updated 4 February 2025.

 • Portsmouth University – taster day combining Product Design and Engineering to digitally render the components of a wind tunnel.

-• The Mini factory in Oxfordshire – to review how vehicles are mass produced using computer aided manufacturing.
+• The Mini factory in Oxfordshire – to understand how vehicles are mass produced using computer aided manufacturing.

 • Course workshop – students put theory into practice.